 Fine dust is also known as PM10, respirable dust and inhalable dust.
 By definition fine dust consists of airborne dust particles sized under 10-microns.
-These particles are invisible without magnification because our eyes normally cannot see particles smaller than 10-microns.
+These particles are invisible without magnification.
 Fine dust is so heavily studied that health researchers use more exact shorthand.
-They call fine dust PM10.
-PM is short for particulate material and the following number gives the particle size limit.
-Fine dust or PM-10 is researcher shorthand for particles smaller than (<) 10 microns, PM-5 means particles sized under 5-microns and PM-2.5 means particles sized under 2.5-microns.
-Our bodies do a pretty good job of getting rid of particles larger than ten microns, so medical professionals focus on the fine dust sized under 10-microns also known as PM-10.
+They call fine dust PM10 which means particulate material smaller than (<) 10 microns, PM5 means particles sized under 5-microns and PM2.5 means particles sized under 2.5-microns.
+Our bodies do a pretty good job of getting rid of particles larger than ten microns, so medical professionals focus on the fine dust sized under 10-microns also known as PM10.
 They call this fine dust either inhalable or respirable dust because these fine dust particles slip right by our natural protections then depending on size get lodged stuck at different levels in our respiratory tissues where they cause damage and often release toxic chemicals.

 - Fine Dust Properties

-Particles sized under 10-microns are invisible without magnification, so fine dust is invisible.
-Unlike larger airborne dust particles that quickly settle in indoor air, fine wood dust particles are so light that normal room air currents overcome gravity and keep this dust airborne.
-Although fine dust particles settle in very still air, just about any air movement will launch fine dust airborne repeatedly.
-Staying airborne causes fine dust particles to behave similar to a gas or bad odor so they rapidly spread to evenly fill and contaminate all areas that share airflow.
+Particles sized under 10-microns are invisible without magnification, are so light that normal room air currents overcome gravity and keep fine dust airborne, and just about any air movement will launch fine dust airborne repeatedly.
+Fine dust particles behave similar to a gas or bad odor and rapidly spread to evenly fill and contaminate all areas that share airflow.
 This is why basement and in-home shops almost always badly contaminate the rest of our homes.
-Fine dust also readily travels in our hair, on our skin and on our clothes, so we often also badly contaminates our homes, offices, vehicles and any areas we visit.
+Fine dust also readily travels in our hair, on our skin and on our clothes.
+So fine dust often badly contaminates our homes, offices, vehicles and any areas we visit.
 We need to be careful when still wearing our shop clothes.
 My own home was terribly contaminated and it only connects to my garage based shop with a self-closing well sealed door.

 - Fine Wood Dust Properties

 When viewed with a strong microscope wood looks and behaves like a big stack of lightly glued together fine very brittle glass tubes that can be cleanly cut as shown in the first picture.
-When viewed with much more detail in the second electron microscope picture we see even the cleanest looking cut ends up with lots of very nasty looking pieces.
+When viewed with much more detail in the second electron microscope image we see even the cleanest looking cut ends up with lots of very nasty looking pieces.
 Note in the third picture that these particles have razor sharp edges and sharp often barbed points.
-My friend who specializes in micro graphs (electron microscope pictures) said fine wood dust particles look like a glued up mess of broken tooth picks and razor blades.
+Dr. Graham Cliff who specialized in micro graphs (electron microscope pictures) said fine wood dust particles look like a glued up mess of broken tooth picks and razor blades.
 He also said getting pictures of fine wood dust is a nightmare job.
-He explained what makes them so difficult to photograph is these particles are so fine and light they get launched airborne when they are made then tend to stay airborne in normal room air currents.
+He explained what makes them so difficult to photograph is these particles are so fine and light most get blown away when they are made so are hard to catch and hold long enough to micrograph.
+Another of my scientist friends says at a microscopic level working wood is similar to working a stack of glued together glass tubes with a dull axe and rocks.
 We know from our particle counters that every time our hand and power tool blades, bits, cutters, scrapers and even sandpaper touch wood, at the point of contact these tiny dried tubes explode into billions of fine airborne dust particles.
-Another of my scientist friends says at a microscopic level working wood is similar to working a stack of glued together glass tubes with a dull axe and rocks.
 It is impossible to do almost anything with wood without shattering these tubes and launching fine dust airborne.
 Our particle meters show even cutting long perfect shavings with a really sharp hand plane that makes no visible dust still launches huge numbers of fine dust particles.

 - Woodworking Dust Volumes